Nick Pratto Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in the league.
+- The White Sox pitching staff ranks second in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have a 4.89 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.89).

-- The White Sox allow the fourth-most home runs in baseball (196 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (196 total, 1.4 per game).

-- In his most recent time out on Tuesday against the Kansas City Royals, the righty threw 5 1/3 innings, giving up four earned runs while surrendering eight hits.
+- The righty's last time out came on Tuesday against the Kansas City Royals, when he threw 5 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.